Natasha Dupeyrón: 2016–2018

+2021–present

+In 2022, she was cast in the film, Cuando Sea Joven.
+Her performance was met with critical acclaim and she received a nomination for Best Actress for the Silver Goddesses awards, which are awarded by the Mexican Cinema Journalists.
+She learned to sing bolero style music for her performance in the film.
+The film is a remake of the South Korea movie, Miss Granny.
+In 2022 and in 2024, she appeared in a lead role in the streaming television series, Señorita 89, which ran for two seasons.
+The show later aired in the UK when it was acquired by the BBC for streaming.
+The drama series is a fictionalised account based on the real life sexism accusations in Mexico's beauty pageant industry in the 1980s.
+The series was praised by critics.

+Other work

-Music career
+Music

 In 2003, Dupeyrón and the other child actors from cast of the children's telenovela, De Pocas Pulgas Pulgas Pulgas, recorded two albums of music featured on the program and embarked on a tour of Latin America to promote the show.

 Eme 15

 Dupeyrón was a member of the Mexican-Argentine musical group Eme 15, which was composed of the six lead actors from the television series, Miss XV.
 The other five members were Paulina Goto, Elezar Gómez, Macarena Achaga, Yago Muñoz, and Jack Duarte.
 The band performed songs presented on the show.
 Their debut performance was at Mexico's Kids Choice Awards on 3 September 2011 in Mexico City.
 They performed their first single, Wonderland.
 During a September 2013 live video chat with fans, Dupeyrón denied claims that she would continue a career as a solo singer following Eme 15's then-rumored separation.
 Instead, she expressed that she was more comfortable with acting rather than pursuing a singing career professionally.

-On 18 December 2013, it was officially announced to fans via the band's official Twitter account that the band would split up, following their final concert on 5 January 2014 at the Mega Feria Imperial de Acapulco in Acapulco, Mexico.
+Eme 15 split up following their final concert on 5 January 2014 at the Mega Feria Imperial de Acapulco in Acapulco, Mexico.